 Conjunto Dolménico Los Gabrieles

 One of the most important monumental ensembles of megalithic art in the region, which are also in a good state of conservation.
 They were discovered by José Maria Luzón in 1966, although they were not studied until 1974.
 It is made up of seven dolmens distributed in two groups differentiated by their morphological characteristics and location, and it is possible that they respond to different chronological moments.
 Located southeast of Valverde, bounded to the north by the Barranco del Chorrito and to the south by the Huerta del Duque.

 Dique de Campanario

-A stone wall parts the dyke between the end of Beas and Valverde del Camino.
-Initially built for the mine of Campanario, it is extremely deep and between 4 and 5 projections.
-It is at 80% capacity most of the year now that it no longer supplies the town and today is a great natural landscape surrounded by lush vegetation and rich fauna.
+A dyke that runs for 10km southwest of Valverde del Camino in the direction of Beas.
+It was built for the mine of Campanario and now is a pleasant walk by the water course.
+It is extremely deep in place and is 80% full for most of the year now that it no longer supplies the town with water.
+Today is a great natural landscape surrounded by lush vegetation and rich fauna.
 Located 10kms south west of Valverde del Camino.

 Dique de los Silillos

 The dyke of Silillos supplies drinking water to Valverde del Camino.
 It is also great for fishing carp and other species such as black bass.
 The road leading to the dam passes through the Dehesa de los Machos and Arroyo de Bajohondo.

 There are a number of walking routes available that pass through the four natural resting stops as well as many other places of heritage, culture or environmental interest; highlighting and publicizing the uniqueness and beauty.
 Local ecosystems include pine, eucalyptus as well as riverside and Mediterranean forest.
 Hiking is the most popular of all sports however many of the routes are suitable for bicycles and horses.